 Pain Management

 One of the primary benefits of physical therapy for CRPS is effective pain management.
-Physical therapists employ a range of techniques and modalities to address underlying factors contributing to pain, such as muscle imbalances, joint dysfunctions, and impaired movement patterns.
+Physical therapists employ various techniques and modalities to address underlying factors contributing to pain, such as muscle imbalances, joint dysfunctions, and impaired movement patterns.

 Improved Mobility